datahub-project/datahub/docs/what/aspect.md

-# What is a GMA aspect?
+# What is a metadata aspect?

 A metadata aspect is a structured document, or more precisely a `record` in [PDSC](https://linkedin.github.io/rest.li/DATA-Data-Schema-and-Templates), that represents a specific kind of metadata (e.g. ownership, schema, statistics, upstreams).
  A metadata aspect on its own has no meaning (e.g. ownership for what?) and must be associated with a particular entity (e.g. ownership for PageViewEvent).